ClarkCGA/moore_phase_6/README.md

 ![image](https://github.com/user-attachments/assets/81e94e31-fc7f-4241-b1fc-c3ee8e30bd25)

 * Open ‘Mahalclass’
-	* This tool uses [Mahalanobis distance](https://www.statisticshowto.com/mahalanobis-distance/) to predict which pixels are most similar to those identified in the training samples.
+	* This tool uses Mahalanobis distance to predict which pixels are most similar to those identified in the training samples.
+Unlike Euclidean (straight line) distance, Mahalanobis distance is a relative measure and it uses uses relationship between correlated variables to make calculate relative distance values.
+If you're interested in learning more about how Mahalanobis distance is calculated and applied, here are a few great resources: [a conceptual overview of the method](https://www.statisticshowto.com/mahalanobis-distance/) and [an applied classification example](https://www.machinelearningplus.com/statistics/mahalanobis-distance/).
 * Choose ‘mangrove' as the signature file.
 * Set the output prefix to ‘mahal’
 * Check ‘Use Mask’ and select the study area mask for your quad